 Talks have begun to resolve the dispute between Greece and Turkey over the Eastern Mediterranean, NATO chief Jens Stoltenberg said on Friday.

-“We believe that there is a need to have technical talks on how to develop enhanced mechanisms for deconfliction”, the secretary general said at a press briefing after the meeting of NATO ambassadors.
+“We believe that there is a need to have technical talks on how to develop enhanced mechanisms for deconfliction”, the secretary-general said at the news after the meeting of NATO ambassadors.

 “No agreement has been reached yet, but the talks have started,” Stoltenberg added.